AydanKara/mean-e-commerce/README-template.md

   - Adding Payment information
 - Add/Remove products from the cart
 - Edit product quantities in the cart
-- See an order confirmation modal after checking out with an order summary
+- See an order confirmation page after checking out

 Admin part(Admin users):